posted Apr 02 2021 | All posts

 Filter coffee or instant?

-What kind of coffee filter there are?
+What kind of coffee filter are there?

 There are different opinions about using bleached and unbleached coffee filters because some people think these filters affect coffee flavor by the way they are made.